rspet123/CS-GO-Stats-Analysis/README.md

 # CSGO Stats Analysis
 This is a WIP Python project for analyzing individual CSGO players when provided a demo ( or folder of demos), with 70+ statistics on each individual, such as:

 Angle From Killer: A measure of crosshair placement, roughly measures how far away from their killer a victim was looking.
 Shows if they're looking at the right place at the right time.
+This metric also helps show the differences between players at each skill rating, as players get better their AAFK goes down, and the correlation between Deaths/Round and AAPK goes up.

 Average Advantage Per Kill: A statistic that measures how "useful" a player is, and their impact on the game, advantage is measured based on how many players were alive on each team at the time of the kill, a lower dumber is better, since it denotes that this player can be counted on to even the odds when their team is down players, in a disadvantaged position.

-Average Advantage Per Kill Also helps show the differences between players at each skill rating.

 Player Class: A (WIP) basic statistic to group players into roles based on how often they entry, awp, and throw utility/otherwise assist their team.
 When creating a players class, we avoid performance based metrics as much as possible, as we would like a BAD entry to be in the same class as a GOOD entry, or vice versa.